 Full Guide on Planting Ginger in Pots Successfully

-2. Select a Healthy Ginger Rhizome
+2. Start With a Healthy Ginger Rhizome (And a Bit of Faith)

-3. Prepare the Soil
+3. Prepare Loose, Nutrient-Rich Soil

 5. Watering and Humidity